-Chances are you’ve received an invitation in recent weeks to join a virtual gathering using the Zoom platform.
-And as millions of people have started working, socializing and exercising on a platform originally intended as an enterprise tool, lots of questions about Zoom’s privacy and security have surfaced.
-Researchers have recently discovered privacy issues and deficiencies, but Zoom has been responsive and worked to resolve a number of them.
+Last year as millions of people started working, socializing and exercising on a platform originally intended as an enterprise tool.
+As a result lots of questions about Zoom’s privacy and security surfaced.
+Researchers discovered a few privacy issues and deficiencies, but Zoom was responsive and worked to quickly address them.

 While some privacy concerns relate to platform vulnerabilities, others are related to host and participant settings, so here are steps you can take – both as a host and a participant – to help protect your own privacy as well as that of others.

 Use your account with the latest version of Zoom

 Sign-in and update to the latest version of the Zoom client or app.
 This will give you access to the meetings that are available to invited participants and ensure that your system has up-to-date security patches.
 You can also use a browser version of Zoom, but it does not include all the current features so some of these tips may not work.

 You can make your meetings password protected to prevent people from guessing your room ID and joining.
 Free Basic and single licensed Pro accounts now have password protection on by default.
 Education accounts enrolled in Zoom’s K-12 program cannot turn off password protection.